-Indigenous Art of the Americas
+Indigenous Art of the Americas Discontinued as of Spring Semester 2012

 This is an introductory survey of the indigenous arts of South, Central and North America including ceramics, architecture, sculpture, painting and textiles from prehistoric to historic contexts.
 Emphasis will be placed upon the arts of Mexico, Guatemala, Peru and the Pacific Northwest.
 The art works will be studied in relation to social, cultural, and political issues as appropriate.